‘Playboy’ Model Rachel Cook’s New Topless Photo Is Uncensored

 In the photo, Rachel was submerged mostly in the ocean as she went topless.
 Her exposed chest was on full display, with only faint white font that read, “FREE THE NIP.”
 Needless to say, the white writing hardly censored her chest at all.

-The model’s hair was slicked back in a middle part, as she looked straight at the camera.
+The model’s hair was slicked back in a middle part as she looked straight at the camera.
 Half of her face was in shadows, thanks to the angle of the sunlight.
 Behind her, you could see a small strip of beach with plenty of people hanging out.
 Behind that was a series of white buildings perched right on the ocean.

 Fans sent plenty of love to Rachel.